tapanih/pathfinding-algorithm-comparison/documentation/implementation.md

 ## Flaws and improvements

-The biggest bottlenecks in algorithms have not been identified and different heuristic functions could be tested more.
+The biggest bottlenecks in algorithms have not been identified and different heuristic functions could have been tested more.

 ## Sources